kubestellar/kubestellar/docs/content/direct/wec-registration.md

 - `--cluster-name`: Choose a unique name for your WEC
 - `--context`: Specify the kubectl context for your WEC
 - `--singleton`: Use this flag if the WEC is a single-node cluster
-- `--force-internal-endpoint-lookup`: Required for Kind clusters and other local development setups
+- `--force-internal-endpoint-lookup`: Required for Kind clusters and other clusters with internal-only API server endpoints

 **Example for Kind clusters:**
 ```shell